AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/token_server_android.md

     }
 ```

-2. Update `MainActivity.java` with the following code:
+2. Update `MainActivity.java` with the following code.
+Replace `Your App ID` with your App ID.

 ```java
 package com.example.rtcquickstart;